lookr-fyi/job-application-bot-by-ollama-ai/README.md

   </a>
 </p>

-Latest Update: May 25, 2025
+Latest Update: June 16, 2025 (v1.8.0)

-- [New Feature]: Integrated ATS scoring into the job evaluation process and job submission queue. ([TikTok Demo](https://www.tiktok.com/@yuqili657/video/7508559462077041926))
-- [New Feature]: Allowed to sort history table columns from A to Z. ([TikTok Demo](https://www.tiktok.com/@yuqili657/video/7510074106956532998))
-- [UX Improvement]: Enhanced job matching based on your prompt in “What jobs are you looking for?”
+- [New Feature]: Generate ATS-optimized resume for each job application.
+- [New Feature]: Increased Premium user quota to 35-45 applications per day.

 ## About JobHuntr.fyi